Covid and monkeypox less dangerous? The new “tomato flu can change the color of your limbs”

 The rare viral infection is in an endemic state and is considered non-life threatening; however, due to the terrible experience of the COVID-19 pandemic, vigilant management is desirable to prevent further outbreaks…

-Given the similarities to hand, foot and mouth disease, if the tomato flu outbreak in children is not controlled and prevented, transmission could lead to serious consequences by spreading to children as well. adults”.
+Given the similarities to hand, foot and mouth disease, if the tomato flu outbreak in children is not controlled and prevented, transmission might lead to serious consequences by spreading to children as well. adults”.

 As of July 26, more than 82 infections of children aged five or younger have been reported in local government hospitals.